argoproj/argo-cd/docs/user-guide/sync-options.md

       - CreateNamespace=true
 ```

-Another thing to keep mind of is that if you have a k8s manifest for the same namespace in your Argo CD application, that
+Another thing to keep mind of is that if you have a k8s manifest for the same namespace in your ArgoCD application, that
 will take precedence and *overwrite whatever values that have been set in `managedNamespaceMetadata`*.
 In other words, if
 you have an application that sets `managedNamespaceMetadata`